 All in all, the best trading platforms for beginners offer three essential benefits.
 The first, and most important, is a user-friendly website and overall trading experience.
 Second, they provide a strong variety of educational materials.
 Third, they provide access to quality market research.

 Here are the best online stock trading sites for beginners:

 - TD Ameritrade - Best overall for beginners

 - Robinhood - Easy to use but no tools

 Exclusive Offer: Get up to $600 and trade commission-free with TD Ameritrade.

-Based on 1,820 data points, our top pick for beginners is TD Ameritrade.
-New investors have access to a user-friendly website, hundreds of monthly webinars, videos, and free premium courses and quizzes.
-TD Ameritrade is the only broker to gamify the entire learning experience, offering customers a points system tied to progress tracking, and even badges to encourage continued learning.
-Oh, and customers can practice trading with fake money.
-The account minimum at TD Ameritrade is $0 and fees are $0 per trade.
+Based on over 1,000 collected data points, our top pick for beginners is TD Ameritrade.
+New investors have access to a user-friendly website, hundreds of monthly webinars, videos, and free premium courses.
+TD Ameritrade is the only broker to gamify the entire learning experience with progress tracking, quizzes, badges, and a unique point system.
+Oh, and customers can practice trading with fake money using the thinkorswim platform.
+There is no minimum deposit required to open an account at TD Ameritrade, and stock trades are free.
 Read full review

 Best trading platform for beginners - Open Account

 Promo Offer: Get $100 when you deposit just $5,000 into a new E*TRADE account!